skyl/djredis/README.rst

 The DredisMixin
 ===============

 Using the DredisMixin is shown below.
-Add a method, ``redis_key`` to your modelclass that returns the unique keyspace for the instance.
+Optionally add a method, ``redis_key`` to your modelclass that returns the unique keyspace for the instance.

 ::

-  from djredish.models import DredisMixin
+  from djredis.models import DredisMixin

   class Blog(models.Model, DredisMixin): # inherit from the mixin class
       author = models.ForeignKey('Author')